cogu/autosar/README.md

 **Important notes:**

-1. Python AUTOSAR v0.5+ uses a new API and is incompatible with previous versions.
+1. Python AUTOSAR v0.5+ uses a new API and is incompatible with earlier versions.
+2. For Python AUTOSAR v0.4, see the [v0.4 maintenance branch](https://github.com/cogu/autosar/tree/maintenance/0.4).
-2. Currently, only AUTOSAR data types are supported.
-If you want a full API, wait for v0.6.0.
+3. Currently, only the categories mentioned below are supported.
+If you want a full API, wait for v0.6.0:
-3. For Python AUTOSAR v0.4, see the [v0.4 maintenance branch](https://github.com/cogu/autosar/tree/maintenance/0.4).
+    * Data Types
+    * Constants

 ## Major design changes